TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

-This LEON3 design is tailored to the Xilinx Virtex5 ML510 board
+This LEON design is tailored to the Xilinx Virtex5 ML510 board
 ---------------------------------------------------------------------

 NOTE1: With revision 1 of the DDR2SPA controller, the controller can